2.3 Create an Assessment Plan

 - Have I provided regular opportunities for students to check their learning progress through non-graded learning activities?

-- How can I use information from formative assessments to adjust my future instructions so my students achieve the learning outcomes?
+- How can I use information from formative assessments to adjust my future instructions, so my students achieve the learning outcomes?

 Assessment as Learning:

-- Have I provided students with opportunities to reflect and self-assess their progress in the course and also set goals?
+- Have I provided students with opportunities to reflect and self-assess their progress in the course and set goals?

-- Have I offered learners the opportunity to assess individual learning progress and process, for example, through regular check-ins?
+- Have I offered learners the opportunity to assess individual learning progress and process (for example, through regular check-ins)?

 - Have I shared options, strategies, and background knowledge needed to build the necessary skills and expertise for achieving the targeted learning outcomes?